Edith Rogers (Alberta politician)

 Left out of cabinet despite her loyalty to Aberhart, she sided with the insurgents during the 1937 Social Credit backbenchers' revolt, rejoining Aberhart's followers once a settlement was reached.
 She was defeated in the 1940 election.
 After her defeat, she abandoned Social Credit for the Cooperative Commonwealth Federation, moved to Edmonton, and served for fifteen years as a school trustee.
-Edith Rogers died in 1985.
+Rogers died in 1985.

 Early life

 Born in Eastville, Nova Scotia, to Samuel G. and Mahala (née Graham) Cox, Rogers was raised on a farm and attended Eastville High School and Normal School.
 She worked as a teacher in Nova Scotia until 1913, when she visited her aunt, Margaret Redmond, in Edgerton, Alberta.
 While there, she accepted an offer to teach at Bloomington School.
 She attended Camrose Normal School in 1914, after which she taught in Edgerton and near Tofield until 1918.
 Disillusioned with teaching in rural schoolhouses, she took a business course and began work as a bank teller for the Merchants Bank of Canada, which later merged with the Bank of Montreal, in Edgerton; this was an unusual career choice for a woman at the time.
 In 1922 she moved to Tofield, where she continued to work as a teller.
 The next year she moved to Killam, where she married William Rogers, the local high school principal, October 12, 1923.

 In 1929, the couple moved to Calgary, where they became friends with William Aberhart and his family.
-Rogers' first foray into politics took place during the 1930 federal election, when she assisted with R. B. Bennett's successful Calgary West campaign.
+Rogers's first foray into politics took place during the 1930 federal election, when she assisted with R. B. Bennett's successful Calgary West campaign.
 Governments' inability to end or alleviate the effects of the Great Depression soon disillusioned her with conventional politics.
 Upon hearing that Aberhart was beginning to incorporate politics and economics into his weekly gospel radio addresses, she began to listen and soon became a convert to his version of social credit.